Jumla District: Ethno Medicine

 Jumla along with Humla, Dolpa and Mustang districts have a history of people using traditional plants for medicine.
-Research has shown there are upto 109 different species of Ethnomedicine in these areas.
+Research has shown there are up to 109 different species of Ethnomedicine in these areas.

 Ethno Veterinary Medicine

 Fifteen different species of plants are known to be used in ethno-veterinary practices in Jumla.

 Health

 A 2019 study on blood types of people in Jumla revealed A positive is the most common blood type while B positive was the most requested from the blood bank at Karnali Academy of Health Sciences.
 It also states the most frequent demand for blood came from the gynecological department.

 A study on Health facility preparedness of maternal and neonatal health services in 2021 found that Health facilities have better staffing levels, have access to essential medicines and provision of ambulance transport of women and children.

 Women of Jumla

 As part of research on the leading causes of death among Nepali women of child-bearing age, a study on Mental Health and Suicide among women in Jumla has found that there are six issues when it comes to women's lives and views on suicide: mental health issues; economics; education; domestic issues; differential gender impacts; suicide and thoughts about it.

 A study aimed at finding the frequency of teenage pregnancy and its outcomes revealed that it was 22% among total deliveries and that maternal complication accounted for 33% of the total pregnancies.
 Awareness about teenage pregnancy is low.

 Women of Jumla were one of the first to be recruited into the Maoist Insurgency.

 Child marriage is prevalent in Jumla as of 2019.

 64.4% of women in Jumla are illiterate.